Preparing for job interviews

-- Find out about the organisation’s structure, culture, size, location and its position within the industry.
+- Research the company as much as possible; find out about its structure, culture, size, location and position within the industry.

 - Think carefully about what you wear.
 Even in the creative industries, it is better to dress smartly for an interview than to look too casual.
 Get your outfit ready the night before to save time and panic or rushing in the morning.

-- Punctuality is vital, so plan your route and aim to arrive early.
+- Plan your journey to the interview in advance and aim to arrive 10-minutes early.

 - Listen carefully to questions, give yourself time to respond and don’t be afraid to ask the interviewer to repeat the question.

-- At the end of the interview, thank the employer for their time and reassure them that you want to work for them.
+- At the end of the interview, thank the employer for their time.

 After the interview

-- If they explain the process to you, follow this up at the relevant times to see how things are progressing.
+If you haven’t heard back within the timeframe they said they’d contact you, follow up by email to see how things are progressing.

 If you are not successful, ask for feedback as this will help you prepare for future interviews.
 If you are not successful, don’t be downhearted – interviews are a learning experience for everyone and they get easier the more you do.
 If you made a good impression and showed enthusiasm they may consider you next time they are recruiting.